KNocTis/RADSystem/changlog.md

+# Build 170324
+## Bug fixes
+- "downlaod" ==> "download" on Consultant end
+- Multiple tickets could be created if a consultant requests repeatly
+## Features added
+- Notification of new tickets on IT end
 # Build 170322
 ## Bug fixes
 - Mutiple tests and/or alert can be passed at one time
 ## Features added
 - Customizeable alert text, shown on consultnant end also
-- Issue options added on consultant end
+- Issue options added on consultant end(TutorMing, TOEFL etc)